dhirajneupane/academicPortfolio/_pages/about.md

 Thank you for taking the time to read about me, and I look forward to connecting with you soon.

 ## Current advancement
+* Certificate of Reviewing awarded by _Bentham Science Publishers_ in the recognition of the review contributed to the journal [June 2023]
 * Involved in [The International Students Lounge](https://www.facebook.com/photo/?fbid=131124969984922&set=pcb.131125976651488){:target="_blank"}, _Geelong, Australia_
 * Attended the workshop [Geelong Nepalese Association - Leadership Development Program](https://github.com/dhirajneupane/AcademicPortfolio/blob/main/files/Neupane_Dhiarj_leadership.pdf){:target="_blank"}, _Geelong, Australia_ on 20 May, 2023